News - Comments

 Escape From Earth

-Snake escaping from Earth would have been a blast to see.
-With all the
+Snake escaping from Earth would've been a blast to see and it

-could pull it off.
+would be a perfect continuation and conclusion to the Escape series.
 If more had supported Escape From L.A.
-I'm sure John, Kurt
+I'm sure

-and Debra would have done it.
+John, Kurt and Debra would seriously have considered it.
 Oh well.
-I am however very satisfied with the
+I'm however very satisfied with the

 two that we got.